abr/power_benchmarks/demo/README.md

 #### Audio playback

 It's possible ``simpleaudio`` fails to install due to dependencies.
-For Linux, try installing the following with your package manager:
+For Linux, try installing the following with your package manager then try installing ``simpleaudio`` again:

 ```
 sudo apt install -y python3-dev libasound2-dev